kaizen-ai/kaizenflow/documentation/general/zenhub.md

 - background issues to work on when you are blocked on the core task (waiting for a review, S3 problem, etc.)
 - background tasks can be selected from Backlog, Sprint Candidates, New Issues pipelines or filed
-  - backgound issues should be selected by each person independetly
+  - background issues should be selected by each person independently
   - each person should always have at least 3-4 background issues in the Pipeline
 - requirements to background issues:
   - issues you can work on independently